bioconda/bioconda-utils/docs/source/developer/bulk.rst

   can also look for the broad structure of the log: recipes with nothing to do will be reported in a short stanza, so you can use those as structural markers to indicate where there's no useful log info.

+- Instead of using the search functionality in the CI logs, download the raw log (from gear menu at top right) to use your browser search functionality, which is often much easier to use (for example, Chrome shows occurrences of search term throughout the document in the scrollbar, which makes digging for the actual error a lot easier).